LouuRey/Ekonometrika-Spasial-Tingkat-Kemiskinan-di-Indonesia/README.md

 <img width="480" alt="image" src="https://github.com/user-attachments/assets/2e459d0e-a974-4d74-8aa7-9669649b0f93" />

 #### Residual Diagnostics
-In the VIF section, it is used to test for multicollinearity among the predictor variables.
+In the **VIF** section, it is used to test for multicollinearity among the predictor variables.
 If the VIF values for each variable are less than 5 or 10, it indicates that there is no multicollinearity.
 If a variable's VIF is greater than 10, it can cause unreliable coefficient estimates, leading to inflated standard errors, and thus, the p-values may become misleading.
 Removing such variables helps to improve model stability, reduce redundancy, and provide more accurate and interpretable results.
+In the **Normality** section, the normality of residuals must be satisfied.
+This is determined by checking whether the p-value is greater than the significance level.
+If the p-value is greater than the significance level, it suggests that the residuals are normally distributed, and the assumption of normality is met.
+In the **Homoscedasticity** section, if the p-value is greater than the significance level, it indicates that the assumption of homoscedasticity is met.
+This means that the variance of the residuals is constant across all levels of the independent variables.
+However, if the p-value is smaller than the significance level, it suggests that the assumption is violated, and the residuals exhibit heteroscedasticity, meaning the variance of the residuals is not constant.
+In such cases, further steps may be needed, such as applying transformations to the dependent variable, using weighted least squares regression, or employing robust standard errors to correct for heteroscedasticity.

 <img width="480" alt="image" src="https://github.com/user-attachments/assets/99cef9c3-5ada-43b4-8f0b-5646f50373a9" />

-####
+####  Lagrange Multiplier Test
+In the **LM Test** (Lagrange Multiplier Test) for spatial dependence, several parameters are tested to determine whether there is spatial autocorrelation in the model's residuals.

+1. **RSerr (Residuals Error)** tests spatial autocorrelation in the residuals without considering spatial lag effects.
+If the p-value is greater than the significance level, it indicates no spatial autocorrelation in the residuals.

+2. **RSlag (Lag Error)** examines spatial autocorrelation based on the influence of spatial lag, meaning the dependence between residuals at different locations.
+A p-value smaller than the significance level suggests the presence of spatial autocorrelation, indicating the need for a model that accounts for spatial dependence.

+3. **adjRSerr (Adjusted Residuals Error)** is an adjusted version of RSerr, accounting for spatial dependence in the adjusted residuals.
+If the p-value is greater than the significance level, it indicates no significant spatial dependence in the adjusted residuals.

+4. **adjRSlag (Adjusted Lag Error)** is the adjusted version of RSlag, which tests spatial dependence by considering the adjusted residuals with spatial lag effects.
+A p-value smaller than the significance level suggests the presence of spatial autocorrelation in the adjusted residuals.

+5. **SARMA (Spatial Auto-Regressive Model)** tests the overall spatial autocorrelation by considering both spatial dependence in residuals and the influence of spatial lag.
+If the p-value is slightly smaller than the significance level, it indicates the potential need for a model that accounts for spatial autocorrelation.

+Generally, a p-value smaller than the significance level (e.g., 0.05) suggests the presence of spatial dependence that should be addressed in the model.
+On the other hand, a p-value greater than the significance level indicates that the assumption of no spatial autocorrelation holds, allowing the use of a standard regression model.

 <img width="48" alt="image" src="https://github.com/user-attachments/assets/90957508-902b-42b4-a601-c0e52f75d87b" />

+####  Morans I Test
+The **Moran's I Test under Randomization** is used to examine whether there is spatial autocorrelation in the residuals of the regression model.

+- The **Moran I statistic** indicates the degree of spatial autocorrelation in the residuals.
+Positive values suggest that similar residuals are spatially clustered, while negative values suggest they are dispersed.

+- The **expectation** represents the value of the Moran's I statistic under the null hypothesis of no spatial autocorrelation, which assumes that the residuals are randomly distributed across space.

+- The **variance** shows how much the Moran's I statistic is expected to vary under the null hypothesis.

+- The **standard deviate** measures how far the observed Moran's I statistic is from its expected value in terms of standard deviations.

+- The **p-value** tests whether the observed Moran's I statistic is significantly different from what would be expected under the null hypothesis.
+A p-value greater than the significance level (e.g., 0.05) suggests no significant spatial autocorrelation in the residuals, while a p-value smaller than the significance level indicates the presence of spatial autocorrelation.

+In summary, the Moran's I test helps determine whether spatial patterns are present in the residuals.
+If the p-value is larger than the significance level, the assumption of no spatial autocorrelation holds, indicating that the residuals do not exhibit spatial dependence.

 <img width="480" alt="image" src="https://github.com/user-attachments/assets/c2e14e8f-b88e-48c0-8074-a5c6345bf175" />